99markets/challenges/mobile.md

 a) List the stocks the user has stored as favourites.

-b) Show the details for one stock.
+b) Show the details for one favourite stock.

-To retrieve the information, you can use these two endpoints created by the Backend team: xx xx
+To retrieve the information, you can use these two REST endpoints created by the Backend team:

+- To retrieve the list of favourites: https://challenge.ninetynine.com/favorites
+- To get the details of one favourite stock: https://challenge.ninetynine.com/favorites/123

 Your job is to create an app from scratch that: